merenlab/anvio/anvio/docs/artifacts/functions.md

 This is an artifact that describes **annotation of genes in your %(contigs-db)s with functions**.

-Broadly used across anvi'o, functions are one of the most essential piece of information stored in any %(contigs-db)s.
+Broadly used across anvi'o, functions are one of the most essential pieces of information stored in any %(contigs-db)s.
 To see what annotation sources for functions are available in a given %(contigs-db)s or %(genomes-storage-db)s, you can use the program %(anvi-db-info)s.

 To populate a given %(contigs-db)s with functions, anvi'o includes multiple programs that can annotate genes using various sources of annotation.
 These programs include,